google-ai-edge/mediapipe/docs/solutions/pose.md

 ### Pose Landmark Model (BlazePose GHUM 3D)

-The landmark model in MediaPipe Pose comes in two versions: a full-body model that predicts the location of 33 pose landmarks (see figure below), and an upper-body version that only predicts the first 25.
-The latter may be more accurate than the former in scenarios where the lower-body parts are mostly out of view.
+The landmark model in MediaPipe Pose predicts the location of 33 pose landmarks (see figure below).

 Please find more detail in the
 [BlazePose Google AI Blog](https://ai.googleblog.com/2020/08/on-device-real-time-body-pose-tracking.html),